Hberrill4/uav-harness-tester/Workflow/Design-PCB/README.md

 a UAV harness for continuity and fault conditions, logs results with timestamps, and displays outcomes on an onboard TFT via a single-button interface.
-See the [main README](../../README.md) for the full project overview and [`Workflow/Hardware/`](../Hardware/) for the hardware review that shaped these decisions.
+See the [main README](../../README.md) for the full project overview and [`Workflow/Hardware`](../Hardware/) for the hardware review that shaped these decisions and [Bill of Materials](docs/project-files/BOM%20for%20project.csv) for the full list of hardware used.

 ---